MaochuanW/PGC-potential-imagery-viewer-website/README.md

 The PGC Antarctic Imagery Viewer is designed for a diverse user base, including:

-- **Researchers**: Scientists and academics conducting research in various fields such as climatology, geology, and biology, who require detailed and accurate geographical data of the Antarctic region.
+- **Researchers**: Scientists and academics conducting research in various fields such as climatology, geology, and biology, who require detailed and accurate geographical data.

 - **Educators**: Teachers and educational professionals seeking interactive tools to engage students in learning about Antarctic geography, environmental science, and polar research.